Richard Florida: On Trump and Cities

 So Trump is a backlash against falling behind by non-city residents?

 Our nation has sorted itself along class and racial lines.
 Trumpism is a backlash against the urban cosmopolitan creative class and its values of diversity, tolerance, multiculturalism, meritocracy and globalism.
 It comes from parts of the country that are falling behind economically, that are whiter, less diverse, and which feel threatened by the rise of diverse, global urban places and the people who live in them.
 And this is the case in the U.S. and around the world.
-So, the populist mind sets sees cities not as centers of innovation and growth but as the places that are undermining traditional family values.
+So, the populist mind sets sees cities not as centres of innovation and growth but as the places that are undermining traditional family values.
 Trump gives this a unique spin.
 Even though he lives in New York, he is unable to see the changes that have happened there.
 He still sees it as the same kind of distressed city it was back in the 1970s and 1980s when he was cavorting at Studio 54.